 - May or may not currently be a Pre-AP course-authorized teacher but are fully committed to the mission of College Board and the goals of the Pre-AP Program to facilitate Pre-AP Readiness Workshops

-- Have a strong record of student achievement in your classroom.
+- Have at least 3 full years of classroom teaching experience with a strong record of student achievement

-- Be able to attend the Pre-AP Faculty Training Institute.
+- Be able to attend the Pre-AP National Faculty Institute

 Share Pre-AP content, practices, and routines.
 Promote innovation and excellence in your field.